Basic precautions are needed to reduce the road toll, the country's acting top road cop says following the highest Easter road toll in three years.

 Acting national road policing manager Inspector Nic Brown said the deaths this year were tragic and disappointing.

-Police would be maintaining a highly visible presence on the roads for the remaining week as many holidaymakers continued to enjoy a 10-day extended Easter and Anzac Day break.
+Police would be maintaining a highly visible presence on the roads for the remainder of the week as many holidaymakers enjoyed an extended Easter and Anzac Day break.

 A reduced 4km/h speed threshold would be strictly enforced through until 6am next Monday, Mr Brown said.

 The first fatality was on Thursday at 5.20pm when a 44-year-old female driver from Twizel died on the Fairlie-Tekapo Road in South Canterbury.
 Speed, the vehicle's poor condition and bad weather were contributing factors, police said.

 The driver was not believed to have been wearing a seatbelt.

 Shortly afterwards, Alofaifo Afaese, 40, of Helensville, died when the Mitsubishi Pajero in which she was travelling with her husband and two of their children was involved in a collision with a Subaru on State Highway 16 west of Kumeu.